pbayer/ThreadingExperiments.jl/experiments/chain/README.md

 1000
 ```

-I investigated the thing further by writing a function, which allows me to start the chain on specific threads.
+I investigated the thing further by writing a function allowing me to start the chain on specific threads.

 ```julia
 function startonthread(id::Int, start::Channel{Int}, n::Int; spawn=false)